Ages: 6-9 | Grades 1-3

 The curriculum at this level emphasizes reading, writing, math concepts, science, research, and movement from concrete to abstract thinking.
 Experimentation and problem solving are encouraged, as are children’s growing independence from adults and social maturity.
 Music, Spanish language, physical education, and computer education are all incorporated in ways that are consistent with the Montessori approach to developing skills, creativity, self-discipline, and love of learning.

 Students at this level do assignments in the classroom where staff and classmates are available to assist them.
 Younger children are expected to spend a half hour at home with books, and older ones are asked to spend that half hour in silent reading.
-Other homework includes individualized spelling words.
+Other work to do at home includes individualized spelling words.

 Rich Learning Experiences – Throughout the year, we offer field trips and special events to further enrich and stimulate students’ desire to learn.
 The major event at this level is the Write Share project in March.
 Children and a supportive adult spend the month of February collaborating on a book, and then come together to share their published books at the party.
 Students also perform a musical concert each year, which often includes choral singing, costumes, acting, and playing some Orff and hand percussion instruments.